Porter-Gaud/pgctf20-problems/Misc/FLEX_on_me/README.md

 Since I primarily use a Mac, I took the following Multimon-ng command: `multimon-ng -t wav -a FLEX flex_on_me.wav` which outputted the decoded messages below.

 #### Windows
-I tested PDW on my gamer rig, which worked equally as flawlessly as Multimon-ng.
+I tested PDW on my ***gamer rig***, which worked equally as flawlessly as Multimon-ng.
 The only unintended side-effect was needing to install a third-party internal audio router (I chose [VB-Audio](https://www.vb-audio.com/Cable/)), but there may be an easy way to work around this with PDW.
 I fed the audio into VB-Audio, and set PDW to listen to that input as the discriminator.

 ```
 FLEX: 2019-11-19 19:08:11 1600/2/K/A 07.097 [000002607] ALN TEST